devkthines/devkthines/README.md

 ## 🌱 Growth: Learning TypeScript, SQL, Java, and React Native, one doc at a time, one lesson at a time, one practice project at a time.

-## ⚡ What energizes me: In my free time, I Volunteer, go to the gym,spend time with family, or practice coding.
+## ⚡ What energizes me: In my free time, I Volunteer, go to the gym, spend time with family, or practice coding.

 ---